Auhrus/Docker-ARKSurvivalAscended-Server/README.md

 ```bash
 docker stop CONAINER_NAME && docker rm CONAINER_NAME
 ```
-2. Then create him again like in the [Deployment👩‍💻](https://github.com/Auhrus/Docker-ARKSurvivalAscended-Server?tab=readme-ov-file#deployment) from Step 3 on with the same Volumes.
+2. Then create him again like in the [Deployment👩‍💻](https://github.com/Auhrus/Docker-ARKSurvivalAscended-Server?tab=readme-ov-file#deployment) from Step 3 on with the same Volume.

 ## Support❤️